I’ve been a massive fan of Wahoo bike computers since the beginning of recorded time. Or 2017.

 Wahoo ELEMNT BOLT and ROAM Actually Do?

-Both the BOLT and ROAM are fully featured bike GPS devices.
+Both the BOLT and ROAM are fully featured bike GPS devices (here is my VERY to-the-point review of the ELEMNT BOLT V2).

 They have onboard microchips, aerials and other techno-bobbins that pick up signals from satellite networks to determine where they are at any given moment.